timothydodd/FileLink/README.md

 * Movie Posters
 * Ratings and Descriptions

-To enable this feature, set your `OMDBSETTINGS__APIKEY` environment variable with a valid key from [omdbapi.com](https://www.omdbapi.com/apikey.aspx).
+To enable this feature, set your `OmdbSettings__ApiKey` environment variable with a valid key from [omdbapi.com](https://www.omdbapi.com/apikey.aspx).

-##  File Groups

-* Each file is part of a **group**.
-* Group links allow recipients to access multiple files.
-* Groups can expire or be deleted by the admin.

 ##  Security